PacktPublishing/Databricks-ML-In-Action/Chapter_1_Getting_Started/Readme.md

 Be sure you open the global setup file, understand it, and customize it to your liking.

-### Project 1: Synthetic Streaming Transactions Data
+### Project: Synthetic Streaming Transactions Data
 The synthetic dataset is generated to demonstrate the use of Auto Loader and streaming.

 Chapter 2: